justVladislav/ProbePioneer/README.md

 # Simple Search Engine
 A local file search engine.

 This project is a local search engine written in C++.
-It is designed to scan and index files on your computer for subsequent searching and extraction of information from them.
+Web application for search: A web application with a search engine helps users find specific content within the site or platform by indexing files and providing relevant results.

+CMS integration: A search engine integrated into a content management system (CMS) automates content indexing and helps users find information through the system's interface.

+Search engine for local document storage: This search engine is designed for finding documents stored on local servers or personal computers, improving data access and management.

+Intelligent information retrieval agent: Automates the process of searching and processing information using a search engine, updating databases and handling user queries without human intervention.

+Analytics and reporting: The search engine is used to analyze large volumes of text data, creating reports and providing insights that help make informed decisions.

+Recommendation system: Generates personalized recommendations based on user queries and behavior, enhancing their interaction with the content.

+Social media monitoring and analysis: The search engine helps analyze data from social media, tracking discussions, trends, and opinions, which is important for reputation monitoring and trend analysis.

 ## Description